 Its primary input is a file listing the routers to be queried, with some annotations.
 The annotations include an IP address and a password for the router, which is required to connect to it and retrieve the full configuration.
-The router probing component uses telnet or ssh to connect with each of the routers, retrieving its currently effective configuration.
+The router-probing component uses telnet or ssh to connect with each of the routers, retrieving its currently effective configuration.
 The probe tool records:

-- 1. the IP address and network mask for each interface, - 2. the access list for filtering across each interface in each direction, and - 3. the routing table.
+- 1. The IP address and network mask for each interface, - 2.
+The access list for filtering across each interface in each direction, and - 3.
+The routing table.

-The information in item (1) determines a network map.
-Items (2) and optionally (3) determine what packets can traverse each interface in each direction.
-When routing information from item (3) is used, we take account of the fact that a packet cannot traverse an interface outbound unless the routing table routes it that way.
-Since this information is, however, dynamic, and changes as a consequence of routing protocols, some sites do not want to rely on it to ensure their security, which is the reason why our tools may be configured not to consider it.
+The information in item 1 determines a network map.
+Item 2 and, optionally, 3 determine what packets can traverse each interface in each direction.
+When routing information from item 3 is used, we take account of the fact that a packet cannot traverse an interface outbound unless the routing table routes it that way.
+Since this information is, however, dynamic and changes as a consequence of routing protocols, some sites do not want to rely on it to ensure their security, which is the reason why our tools may be configured not to consider it.

-A second input to NPE is an optional file describing an desired policy for the network under analysis.
-This file defines sets of addresses, and states policies.
-A policy concerns two sets of addresses, s_1 and s_2 and a set φ of packets.
-The semantics is that if any two areas a_1 and a_2 are such that any address in s_1 resides in a_1 and any address in s_2 resides in a_2 , and any packet p can pass from a_1 to a_2 , then $p \in \phi$.
+A second input to NPE is an optional file describing any desired policy for the network under analysis.
+This file defines sets of addresses and states policies.
+A policy concerns two sets of addresses, $s_1$ and $s_2$ , and a set $\phi$ of packets.
+The semantics is that if any two areas $a_1$ and $a_2$ are such that any address in $s_1$ resides in $a_1$ and any address in $s_2$ resides in $a_2$ , and any packet p can pass from $a_1$ to $a_2$ , then $p \in \phi$ .

 NPE constructs BDDs representing the sets of packets that may traverse each interface in each direction.
 It calculates from these BDDs an "effective policy" containing the most permissive policy enforced by the given collection of configuration files.
-This is done using a relatively straightforward depth-first search through the network graph derived from item (1).
+This is done using a relatively